 The EVP & GC of First Busey (BUSE) is Buying Shares

-In addition to John Joseph Powers, 10 other BUSE executives reported Buy trades in the last month.
-Following John Joseph Powers’ last BUSE Buy transaction on February 05, 2015, the stock climbed by 1.2%.
+In addition to John Joseph Powers, 12 other BUSE executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>